ukr-projects/repo-blueprint/docs/README.md

   - Added two Issue Templates (Bug and Feature Template)
 - **Added SECURITY.md**
   - Minimal SECURITY.md that can be modified for any repository or project

 ---

+## ✨ All Features
+- **Clean and Professional**: It has a proper structure and beautiful Readme
+- **Easy to Use and Reusable**: This template can be used in most of the mordern repo's
+- **Simple and Detailed**: It is properly documented and follows community standards

+---